Escaping the Google Filter Bubble on Twitter

 - I use the mute option more and just cut people out of my timeline with whose opinion I absolutely can’t agree and which make me angry.
 I don’t want to get angry.

-I would like to escape Twitter altogether too and just be in the Fediverse (the network of decentralized social networks - you can follow me on my instance here), but Twitter is currently the only option to follow some people who share stuff that interests me and keep in touch with people I got to know there over the 4 years since I'm registered on this platform.
+I would like to escape Twitter altogether too and just be in the Fediverse (the network of decentralized social networks), but Twitter is currently the only option to follow some people who share stuff that interests me and keep in touch with people I got to know there over the 4 years since I’m registered on this platform.

 By the way: From now on I try to blog more again, feel free to send me some ideas for topics, you want me to talk about, via the contact form on my website.